dd86k/dd86/README.md

 # DD-DOS, A Small DOS Virtual Machine

-DD-DOS aims to be a simple compatibility layer between the host OS and an emulated world for DOS applications, just like NTDVM, but for all systems.
+DD-DOS aims to be a simple compatibility layer between the host OS and an emulated world for DOS applications, just like NTVDM, but for all systems.

-## Structure
+## Folder structure

 | Folder | Build type | Description |
 |---|---|---|